 Rolling Budget templates are considered a unique way of planning and are used by budget managers to provide a more dynamic alternative to a classic fiscal year budget process.
-Some of the key functionality in this type of planning template is that it dynamically displays twelve periods of input starting with next month.
+One key functionality in this type of planning template will dynamically display twelve periods of input starting with the following month.
 It can also display corresponding actual data for comparison purposes to aid the budget input user.
-You find an example of this type of planning template below.
+You will find an example of this type of planning template below.

 Purpose of 12 Month Rolling Budgets

 Companies and organizations use 12 Month Rolling Budgets to avoid the often stale budgets that result from a classic annual budget process.
 Rolling budgets are often updated monthly or quarterly as future months arrives.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its budget accuracy as well as reduce the risk that managers lack ownership in budget data because it is outdated.

 12 Month Rolling Budget Example

 Here is an example of a 12 Month Rolling budget form with dynamically generated columns.

 You can find hundreds of additional examples here.

 The typical users of this type of planning template are: CFOs, Budget Managers and Department Heads.

 Other Planning Templates Often Used in Conjunction with 12 Month Rolling Budgets

 Progressive Financial Planning & Analysis (FP&A) Departments sometimes use several different 12 Month Rolling Budgets, along with actual to budget variance reports and other management and control tools.